Note: This is an archived Handbook entry from 2014.

 100 point program:

-A three-year undergraduate degree or equivalent, in a cognate discipline, with an average of H2B (70%) or above, and at least 2 years of documented, relevant work experience;
+An undergraduate degree (equivalent to an Australian undergraduate degree) or equivalent, in a cognate discipline, with at least H2B (70%) average, and at least 2 years of documented, relevant work experience or equivalent.

-an undergraduate degree and graduate certificate in an appropriate discipline, with an average of H2B (70%) or above and at least two years of documented relevant work
+An undergraduate degree (equivalent to an Australian undergraduate degree) and graduate certificate in an appropriate discipline, with an average of H2B (70%) or above and at least two years of documented relevant work experience or equivalent.

 The Selection Committee may conduct interviews or tests and may call for referee reports and employer references to elucidate any of the matters referred to above.